BrahianVT/FullExampleSpringCloudApplication/README.md

 * api-gateway - The component that will route the incoming requests to microservices
 * catalog-service -Component that will store data in the MySql database.
-* config-service - The component stores almost all the components configurations.
+* config-service - The component stores almost all the component configurations.
 * hystrix-dashboard - Create a dashboard where you will be able to visualize metrics about each HystrixCommand.
 * inventory-service - Component that will store data in the H2 dataBase.
 * service-registry - Eureka Server for registration and discovery of microservices.